crwilcox/AzureFresh/README.md

 After this, go to settings for the web app you created will be a string for git that resembles this:

 	https://USER@WEB_APP_NAME.scm.azurewebsites.net:443/WEB_APP_NAME.git

-## Setup the database ##
-We need to setup the SQLite database.
-Run the syncdb command and setup a superuser (if desired) to your database.

-	python manage.py syncdb

-Next, we can populate the database with items.
-I have included a management command that does this.
-Images are hosted on an azure storage account.

-	python manage.py populate_grocery_database

-## Commit the SQLite db ##
-We need to commit the db to Git so we will have it later for the Git Deployment

-	git add db.sqlite3
-	git commit -m 'added sqlite db'

 ## Push your changes to the git deployment ##